modio/modio-docs/public/en-us/platforms/gdk.md

 ## Authentication

 On Xbox platforms, you can authenticate the user via our Xbox Live authentication flow, or using their email address.
-We highly recommend using Xbox Live authentication where possible, as it is instant vs email which is not.
+We highly recommend using Xbox Live authentication where possible, as it is instant and accessible vs email which is not.
+Detailed instructions can be [found here](https://docs.mod.io/partners/xbox/authentication/) (to access this documentation you must complete the required [SDK Access step](#sdk-access)).

 If your implementation displays the mod.io website or custom web app through a browser overlay, we recommend adding the following query strings to the URL depending on the authentication method you have chosen to support:
 * Xbox Live Authentication: `?portal=xboxlive&login=auto`